 - 2 colleges and universities offer a master’s or advanced degree in nursing.

-- Highest graduation rate*: The University of Portland 74%.1
+- Highest graduation rate: University of Portland 78%.1

-Following are several profiles of the bachelor’s and master’s in nursing programs available in Oregon.
+Following you will find more in-depth information about the undergraduate and graduate nursing programs available in Oregon.

 George Fox University offers a Bachelor of Science degree in nursing that prepares students for careers in various areas of nursing care.
 The curriculum is based on a foundation in the liberal arts and emphasizes Christian principles.
 After acceptance into the nursing program, students take courses such as Nursing Fundamentals, Essentials of Microbiology, Medical/Surgical Nursing, and Public Health Nursing.
 In addition to rigorous academics, students enrolled in the program engage in clinical experiences across a wide variety of care settings.
 Courses utilize the School of Nursing’s high-fidelity simulation lab that is a component of the program’s state-of-the art technological education.
 Students may wish to join the George Fox Nursing Club for additional learning, volunteering, and peer networking opportunities.
 The George Fox University nursing program is approved by the Oregon State Board of Nursing and holds accreditation from the Commission on Collegiate Nursing Education.
 Graduates of the program are eligible to sit for the National Council Licensure Exam for Registered Nurses.